patrushi/EFCore.OracleBulkUploader/README.md

 # EFCore.OracleBulkUploader

-BulkInsert in Oracle from list of efcore entities.
+BulkInsert in Oracle/SQLServer from list of efcore entities.

 ```
 public class User